 Millennial Student Debt

-A new report from JFI research associate Eddie Nilaj explores links between rising student debt and declining homeownership over the past decade.
+A new report from JFI research associate Eduard Nilaj explores links between rising student debt and declining homeownership over the past decade.

 This report is the eighth in the Millennial Student Debt series, which produces research and analysis on the geography of student debt across the nation.

 - The homeownership rate for student debt borrowers has declined over the last decade.
 Those with higher amounts of student loan debt are less likely to be homeowners, especially among relatively high-income borrowers.

 - The homeownership rate among student borrowers declined by 24 percent from 2009 to 2019.
 Asian- and Black-plurality US Census Tracts saw the steepest declines in homeownership rates—47.7% and 40.6%, respectively.

 - In 2009, the homeownership rate in the sample was 24.6%.
 By 2019, that number had dropped to 18.6%.